OreCruncher/DynamicSurroundings/rtd/source/index.rst

 - Weather render effects will not be coordinated across clients.
 - Battle Music will be limited (if configured)

+..	versionadded:: 3.5.4.0

+	Starting with version 3.5.4.0 it is possible to have the mod installed on a server, but not on the client.
+	This will allow pack authors to include the mod in packs, and give players the ability to remove the mod based on their desires.

 Downloads: `CurseForge <http://minecraft.curseforge.com/projects/dynamic-surroundings>`_ |br|
 Source Code: `GitHub <https://github.com/OreCruncher/DynamicSurroundings>`_ |br|
 Issue Tracker: `GitHub Issues <https://github.com/OreCruncher/DynamicSurroundings/issues>`_